UVC-LED gradually entering the PoE, suitable for installation in three different scenarios

 However, LED technology for UVC applications is advancing rapidly, with costs, power consumption, and efficiency continually improving.
 Therefore, the future trend is expected to gradually reverse, a trend that is already evident from the LED disinfection and Advanced Oxidation Process (AOP) municipal system trials launched in the United Kingdom.

-Regarding the total market size for POE UV
+Regarding the total market size for POE UV:

 if we only consider residential and light commercial applications with flow rates typically ranging from 5 to 15 gallons per minute (20 to 60 liters per minute), the estimated market size for this segment is approximately $300 million annually, equivalent to around 300,000 systems worldwide.